HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-03-cross-chain-transactions.md

 ## Backward Transfers

 Compared to forward transfers, a more complex mechanism is required for backward transfers in Zendoo.
-Usually, backward transfers are initiated on the sidechain as special transactions, batched in withdrawal certificates, and propagated to the mainchain by the sidechain nodes.
+Usually, backward transfers are initiated on the sidechain as special transactions, batched in Withdrawal Certificates, and propagated to the mainchain by the sidechain nodes.

 Backward transfers in Zendoo are challenging due to the asymmetric design in which sidechains monitor the mainchain but not vice versa.
 On the other hand, the protocol allows great flexibility in sidechain design.
-There few limitations on how backward transfers and withdrawal certificates are generated besides those imposed through the CCTP.
+There few limitations on how backward transfers and Withdrawal Certificates are generated besides those imposed through the CCTP.

 Before we look into the actual backward transfer, we need to talk about two concepts that are introduced with the CCTP and that effect all backward transfers alike.

 ### Withdrawal Certificates

-The first concept is the withdrawal certificate which serves primarily as a container for backward transfers from a given sidechain.
-Additinally, withdrawal certificates serve as a liveness indicator for sidechains.
-When there is no withdrawal certificate submitted for a given sidechain within a time period defined with the deployment of said sidechain, it is considered to be inactive by the mainchain and no further withdrawal certificates for that chain will be accepted by the mainchain.
+The first concept is the Withdrawal Certificate which serves primarily as a container for backward transfers from a given sidechain.
+Additinally, Withdrawal Certificates serve as a liveness indicator for sidechains.
+When there is no Withdrawal Certificate submitted for a given sidechain within a time period defined with the deployment of said sidechain, it is considered to be inactive by the mainchain and no further Withdrawal Certificates for that chain will be accepted by the mainchain.

 Grouping backward transfers comes with two advantages compared to broadcasting individual backward transfers to the mainchain.
 First, it reduces the amount of communication between chains.
 If you consider a system with a single sidechain this advantage could be considered negligible - in a system with tens and potentially hundreds of sidechains not so much.
 Second, it reduces the computational burden on the sidechain.
-Remember how each withdrawal certificate has a SNARK proof attached, which authorizes the transaction and proves the correct state transitions within the sidechain.
+Remember how each Withdrawal Certificate has a SNARK proof attached, which authorizes the transaction and proves the correct state transitions within the sidechain.
 Generating this proof comes at a computational cost which is reduced by broadcasting sidechain updates to the mainchain.

-Note that the mainchain consensus protocol does not impose any rules on how exactly a withdrawal certificate should be generated and by whom it should be submitted.
+Note that the mainchain consensus protocol does not impose any rules on how exactly a Withdrawal Certificate should be generated and by whom it should be submitted.
 It is up to the sidechain to define corresponding procedures.

 ### Withdrawal Epochs